Caught Plagiarizing? Learn What to do!

 If your answer is no, don’t use the “I didn’t know how to properly cite” excuse.
 It’s lame, old and played out.

-While this point may seem like common sense, I can’t tell you how many online students have made matters worse because they got all ticked off and wrote a defensive email in response to their online professor’s plagiarism inquiry email.
+While this point may seem like common sense, I can’t tell you how many students have made matters worse because they got all ticked off and wrote a defensive email in response to their professor’s plagiarism inquiry email.

 Keep in mind that this article is specifically designed for online students who have intentionally plagiarized.
 You know who you are.